History of the site

 The Přáslavice bunker was part of a secret communication system that was created during the Cold War.
 Its code name was Action 025.

 The location of the first of these buildings on the territory of the former Czechoslovakia was chosen between the villages of Mrsklesy and Přáslavice.
 The place where the bunker is located was a quarry before World War II.
 However, the war interrupted mining and the place was filled with water, creating a lake that is still in the bunker today.
+The building was built on the premises of a former tank training area.

 The rock structure on this site provided ideal conditions for the construction of a secret telecommunications bunker, which happened at the end of the 70s.